dabigatran

 What is dabigatran?

-Dabigatran is used to lower the risk of stroke caused by a blood clot in people with a heart rhythm disorder called atrial fibrillation.
+Dabigatran is also used to lower the risk of stroke and blood clots in adults with atrial fibrillation (a heart rhythm disorder).
 This medicine is used when the atrial fibrillation is not caused by a heart valve problem.

 Dabigatran may also be used for purposes not listed in this medication guide.